-Joshua Youngblood, Author at Think Outside the Tax Box
+Joshua Youngblood, EA, CTRS, CRETS, NTPI Fellow, Author at Think Outside the Tax Box

 AUTHOR SPOTLIGHT

 Josh is the founder of The Youngblood Group.
-Josh works with individuals and small business taxpayers: he is a Certified Tax Resolution Specialist (CTRS), a Certified Real Estate Tax Strategist (CRETS), and a National Tax Practice Institute (NTPI) Fellow.
-With a keen interest in quality continuing education, both as a learner and an educator, Josh has conducted tax courses with topics ranging from BOI reporting to data security.
+Over the last ten years, Josh has worked with individuals and small business taxpayers.
+He is an Enrolled Agent (EA), a Certified Tax Resolution Specialist (CTRS), a Certified Real Estate Tax Strategist (CRETS), National Tax Practice Institute (NTPI) Fellow, and ISC2 Certified in Cybersecurity.
+With a keen interest in quality continuing education, both as a learner and an educator, Josh has conducted tax courses on topics ranging from ethics to cybersecurity.

-In addition, combining his 20 years of IT experience with his love of all things tech and tax, Josh currently enjoys writing and teaching about the responsible use of tech in the tax and accounting industry.
+In addition, combining his almost 30 years of IT experience with his love of all things tech and tax, Josh enjoys writing and teaching about technology and various tax topics.
+Josh is also a contributing writer for Think Outside the Tax Box and author of the Josh & Taxes newsletter, which combines his love of tax and technology.

-Active in the tax community, Josh serves as Vice Chair of the Diversity, Equity, & Inclusion committee of the NAEA and is a member of ASTPS, NATP, and the North Texas LGBT Chamber of Commerce.
-Beyond work, he enjoys family time and traveling.
+Active in the tax community, Josh is a member of ASTPS, NATP, NYSSEA, CSEA, CSTC and the North Texas LGBT Chamber of Commerce.
+Outside of work, he enjoys family time and traveling.

 IRC Section 121 Exclusion: Nuances That Make a Big Difference